ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/fluid.md

 ## Template Tags

-Fluid field content is ouput using variable pairs.
+Fluid field content is output using variable pairs.
 An outer variable pair using the Fluid field's shortname wraps all content.
 Within that wrapper variable pair, each field can be output using a prefixed variable pair and the `{content}` variable.
 Within the prefixed variable pair, the `{content}` variable is used in place of the field's shortname.

 For example, if you have a Fluid field `fluid_content` with a text field `fluid_text` your template code may look like this: